-In recognition of all that, Felder will receive the IMX Achievement Award at this year’s Inland Marine Expo, which will be held in St. Louis May 23–25.
+In recognition of all that, Felder received the IMX Achievement Award at this year’s Inland Marine Expo, held in St. Louis May 23–25.

 Felder, a native of Summit, Miss., grew up on her family’s farm and studied African art at Vanderbilt University in Nashville, Tenn.